 (2) Without limiting or otherwise affecting the application of the Government Agreements Act 1979, the Thirteenth Supplementary Agreement is to operate and take effect despite any other Act or law.

-[Section 4F inserted by No. 61 of 2011 s.
+[Section 4F inserted: No. 61 of 2011 s.
 5.]

 4G.
 Fourteenth Supplementary Agreement